WisdomTree conducts the annual rebalance

 , WisdomTree’s broadest and most inclusive dividend Index.

-Dividends, a key gauge of the market’s underlying fundamentals, continue to set new highs with another year of double-digit growth.
+Dividends, a key gauge of the market’s underlying fundamentals, continue to set new highs with another year of above-average growth.

 • New Record Dividend Stream:

-2014 marks the fifth consecutive year of double-digit growth for the U.S. Dividend Stream
+2015 marks the sixth consecutive year of above-average dividend growth for the U.S. Dividend Stream

 • Tech Titan Growth: